maxcheung1996/ionic-react_v6-side-tab-auth-starter/README.md

   - Tab bar
   - Authentication Login/Logout Page

-# please type this command to install package before start
+# please type these command to install package and build project before start
 npm install
+ionic build

 # then type this to start the app
 ionic serve